 The recovered digital data from a black box can then be used by accident investigators, law enforcement, lawyers, and insurance companies to learn more about the accident.
 Such information can be critical in building a case for a liability lawsuit.

 In fact, black box data is critical in the event of a truck accident due to the electronic information it contains.
-While black boxes are not required by law, most trucks have them as part of their engine component system, which could be the key to finding the answer about what occurred in the accident.
-The records can provide you and your truck accident lawyer with an essential piece of the puzzle, helping you to support your claim in a personal injury lawsuit.
+While black boxes are not required by law, most trucks have them as part of their engine component system, which could be the key to finding the answer to what occurred in the accident.
+The records can provide you and your truck accident lawyer with an essential piece of the puzzle, helping you with your trucker personal injury claims.
 Moreover, it could prove the negligence of the truck driver or trucking company if the driver was speeding, lost control of the truck, or failed to brake at a stop sign.

 What Information Does a Black Box Store?